 After A-Levels - Work or University

-On the run-in to finishing A-levels or their vocational equivalent, there will be a lot of talk about your 'next steps'.
-Your place of learning may be pushing you to apply to university, your parents may have mixed feelings, and you may just want to get out there and earn some money.
-How do you choose?
+On the run up to finishing A-Levels, or a vocational equivalent there is usually a lot of talk about your 'next steps'.
+Your place of learning may be pushing for you to apply to University, your parents may be mixed and you may just want to get out there and earn money.
+So how do you choose?

 University can be a wonderful experience; you get to move out, meet new people and challenge yourself in a new learning environment.
 You can choose a course which develops you mentally and gives you room to consider what career you would like to go into.
 A University degree can open doors for you and also teach you to be independent in many ways.University Cons

 One of the biggest concerns most people have about University is the cost, you need to look at how much you will be spending overall.
 This is a discussion you need to have with you parents, if they cannot help you do not be deterred, there are lots of loan plans that are set up - get advice here.
 University is generally a time to branch out academically, if you are not keen on studying hard (and often independently) this may not be for you.

 Getting into the working world straight from sixth-form or college can be a great idea.
 If you want to get some real working experience or want financial independence this could be for you.
 Begin with writing a CV and job hunting in your area.Work Cons

 When you go straight from Further Education into the working environment it is likely you will be starting at the bottom, this may mean working a job that is not very challenging and the pay might not be great either.
 Working a 37-40 hour week can be a bit of a shock to the system also so be aware some social activities may suffer.

 Your Path, Your Choice